How to Start and Monetize a Blog + Regrets from Established Bloggers

 When I first started blogging, I was all over the place.
 Had I focused on my niche in the beginning, I would have made it easier on myself.
 Once I made that pivot, writing became easier and my thought process improved.
 The other thing I had to overcome was not having to have it perfect.
 I learned published not perfect is better than overthinking. – Cryssi, Caffeinated Minimalist

-More votes for focus and consistency:
+More votes for focus and consistency

 I wish I would have just kept going and stayed consistent with blogging.
 Instead, I hopped around from shiny object to shiny object which all ended up being time-consuming distractions that ultimately didn’t move my business forward.